 I certainly wouldn’t want to purchase a weapon and find that I’d neglected to see an even better, maybe even more affordable option.

 Hopefully, this article will make sure that a similar thing doesn’t happen to my readers.
-So today I bring you two single stack magazine pistols that are small enough for you to take with you, but not small enough to compromise performance.
-Let’s check out how Smith & Wesson’s M&P Shield compares to the Springfield XD-S.
+So today I bring you two single stack magazine pistols that are small enough for you to carry always, but not small enough to compromise performance.

 I paid attention to how they perform and how they look and feel — and I’ll wrap things up with some final thoughts and a cost comparison.
 Without further ado, let’s get into it.

 Look and Feel

 Since we’re talking about single-stack pistols, both of our contenders are pretty thin.
 The total width of the Shield is about an inch, and it’s 4.6 inches tall, with its overall length barely passing 6 inches.
 At these dimensions, the gun weighs in at about 18 ounces, which makes it pretty convenient to carry.